Prussian three-class franchise: Legal basis

 The legal basis for the three-class electoral system was the "Ordinance on Conducting the Election of Deputies to the Second Chamber" of 30 May 1849 and the "Regulations on Conducting Elections to the House of Deputies", which was issued for the implementation of the 30 May ordinance and then repeatedly amended.
 The three-class electoral system was made part of the revised Prussian constitution of 31 January 1850 (paragraph 71).

-With only one paragraph added to it before 1918. the ordinance remained almost unchanged.
+With only one paragraph added to it before 1918, the ordinance remained fundamentally unchanged for the duration of its use.
 It was, however, partially invalidated several times or replaced by new regulations.
 In 1860 the electoral districts and polling places were set by law.
 In 1891 and 1893 the formation of electoral classes was reformed, and in 1906 some minor changes were introduced to streamline the electoral process.
-There was never a fundamental change.

 Election procedures

 Eligibility to vote

 Every Prussian male who had reached the age of 25 and had lived in a Prussian municipality for at least six months was eligible to vote.
-He was not allowed to have lost his civil rights through a legal judgment or to be receiving public assistance for the poor.
+He could not have lost his civil rights through a legal judgment or be receiving public assistance for the poor.
 Under paragraph 49 of the Reich Military Act of 1874 (Reichs-Militärgesetz), active military personnel, with the exception of military officers, were excluded from the right to vote both in the federal states and for the Reichstag.